 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Brooklyn is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Brooklyn is a village of sales and office workers, managers, and service providers.
-There are especially a lot of people living in Brooklyn who work in sales jobs (17.32%), management occupations (14.78%), and office and administrative support (11.78%).
+Overall, Brooklyn is a village of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Brooklyn who work in office and administrative support (10.29%), sales jobs (8.37%), and management occupations (6.76%).

-Being a small village, Brooklyn does not have a public transit system used by locals to get to and from work.
+Brooklyn is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Brooklyn with college degrees is slightly lower than the national average of 21.84% for all communities.
-14.86% of adults in Brooklyn have a bachelor's degree or advanced degree.
+The education level of Brooklyn citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.61% of adults 25 and older in Brooklyn have a college degree.

-The per capita income in Brooklyn in 2010 was $21,581, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $86,324 for a family of four.
+The per capita income in Brooklyn in 2010 was $29,733, which is upper middle income relative to Michigan and the nation.
+This equates to an annual income of $118,932 for a family of four.
 However, Brooklyn contains both very wealthy and poor people as well.

 The people who call Brooklyn home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brooklyn residents report their race to be White, followed by Asian.
-Important ancestries of people in Brooklyn include English, Irish, Polish, and French.
+The greatest number of Brooklyn residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Brooklyn include German, Irish, English, Polish, and French.

 The most common language spoken in Brooklyn is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Polish.